aFuzzyBear/astro-ui/components/XElement/README.md

 ### `attr` : HTMLAttributes

 Can utilize as many of the [HTML Element Attributes](https://developer.mozilla.org/en-US/docs/Web/API/Element/attributes) that are registered for the element created by the `@is` property.
-You can use  `aria-` and `data-` attributes, specify the elements `id` and apply `class` and inline `style` attributes.
+You can use the full compliment of associated `aria-` attributes, access and modify the `data-` attributes, specify the elements `id` and apply `class` and inline `style` attributes.

 --------------------------------------------------------------------

 ## `XElement` Client-Side JS

-Now the purpose of `XElement` is to help facilitate generating and consuming Astro compliant, Web standard HTML Elements.
+Now the purpose of `XElement` is to help facilitate generating and consuming Astro compliant, Web standard HTML Elements, that need JS without the use of an external framework.

-In order to respect Astro's Island's ethos, and hydration policies `XElement` has been structured in such a way that the JS sent to the client is packaged as modules and only attached to the element in question, and any children it may inherit.
+In order to respect Astro's Island's ethos, and hydration policies `XElement` has been structured in such a way that the JS sent to the client is packaged as modules, attached only to the element in question, and any children it may inherit.

 Since the JS is scoped directly to each `HTMLElement` in a way not previously possible it allows you to specify when you wish to run your script, and how.